Salt Spring Island Rod and Gun Club

 And we can have more cards if needed.
 So grab a card, get loaded and eat.

-Until further notice all discharge of firearms outside including TRAP Shooting is suspended.
+Until further notice all discharge of firearms outside is limited to TRAP Shooting for a maximum of 2 hours per week.

 Indoor Range Hours: